Batman: Technology

 The Batcave is Batman's secret headquarters, consisting of a series of caves beneath his mansion, Wayne Manor.
 As his command center, the Batcave serves multiple purposes; supercomputer, surveillance, redundant power-generators, forensics lab, medical infirmary, private study, training dojo, fabrication workshop, arsenal, hangar and garage.
 It houses the vehicles and equipment Batman uses in his campaign to fight crime.
 It is also a trophy room and storage facility for Batman's unique memorabilia collected over the years from various cases he has worked on.

-In both the comic book Batman: Shadow of the Bat #45 and the 2005 film Batman Begins, the cave is said to have been part of the Underground Railroad.

-Fictional character biography

-Batman's history has undergone many retroactive continuity revisions, both minor and major.
-Elements of the character's history have varied greatly.
-Scholars William Uricchio and Roberta E. Pearson noted in the early 1990s, "Unlike some fictional characters, the Batman has no primary urtext set in a specific period, but has rather existed in a plethora of equally valid texts constantly appearing over more than five decades."